bcw222/chromium-website/site/chromium-os/developer-library/guides/bugs/security-severity-guidelines/index.md

 ### Toolchain and Code Hardening

-We compile with clang and take advantage of compiler hardening options such as FORTIFY_SRC.
+We compile with clang and take advantage of compiler hardening options such as FORTIFY_SOURCE.
 We also use MiraclePtr and other techniques to harden code.
 Many of these techniques will result in a crash that prevents an attacker from exploiting a bug.
 We do not consider bugs that are mitigated via these techniques